uoc-xrigaru/swirlds-demos/README.md

 # swirlds-demos
-Demo apps that run on the Swirlds platform
+Demo apps that run on the Swirlds platform.

+The SDK can be downloaded from www.Swirlds.com